TAPS Working Group

 Listeners, the set of local paths and endpoints is constrained by

 Selection Properties.
-If successful, the Rendezvous call
+If successful, the calling Rendezvous call generates

-represent the established peer-to-peer connection.
-The processes
+established peer-to-peer connection.
+The processes by which

-depend on the set of Local and Remote Endpoints configured on the
+on the set of Local and Remote Endpoints configured on the

 Preconnection.
 For example, if the Local and Remote Endpoints are